-Find out about the publications we have produced or are planning to publish on this page.
+Find out about the publications we have produced that are in print, out of print, are planning to publish or those available on-line on this page.

 To view draft text for potential future Derbyshire VCH volumes click on the link, however we are currently concentrating on our VCH spin-off series – detailed below.